What we do

 For sites where the presence of bats is confirmed, works generally need to be controlled by a development licence from Natural England, or by a Bat Protection Strategy where potential impacts can be avoided.

-Middlemarch has extensive experience of designing and implementing bat mitigation, and has been the named ecologist on a large number of development licences throughout the UK.
+Middlemarch have extensive experience of designing and implementing bat mitigation, and has been the named ecologist on a large number of development licences throughout the UK.

 Low Impact Bat Licence